 Our manufacturing sector has been hit hard.
 Long before the onset of the financial crisis last year, U.S. manufacturing had already lost millions of jobs between 2001 and 2011.
-Now, manufacturing is in even worse shape.
-Lack of both consumer demand and access to credit has put the squeeze on many manufacturers who will have to close their doors if help does not arrive soon.
-Unfair trade practices are also taking a toll on manufacturing, as subsidized or dumped imports flood the U.S. market and displace goods made by U.S. workers.
-While stimulus funds brought some much-needed relief, the absence of public investment in the building blocks of a strong 21st century economy during the Bush Administration means that recovery will continue to be slow and our competitiveness in the products of the future -- in manufacturing, in high-tech and clean energy goods -- will continue to wane long after the recession is over.
+Now, manufacturing is in even worse s Lack of both consumer demand and access to credit has put the squeeze on many manufacturers who will have to their doors if help does not arrive soon.
+Unfair trade practices are also taking a toll on manufacturing, as subsidid dumped imports flood the U.S. market and displace goods made by U.S. workers.
+While stimulus funds brought much-needed relief, the absence of public investment in the building blocks of a strong 21st century economy duthe Bush Administration means that recovery will continue to be slow and our competitiveness in the products of future -- in manufacturing, in high-tech and clean energy goods -- will continue to wane long after the recession

-If the United States is to rise out of our current economic crisis and compete and thrive in a dynamic global economy in the 21st century, we will need a coherent national economic strategy that encompasses domestic reinvestment and trade rebalancing, the rebuilding of our government, and deep reform of our flawed trade and investment policies.
+If the United States is to rise out of our current economic crisis and compete and thrive in a dynamic glob economy in the 21st century, we will need a coherent national economic strategy that encompasses domestic reinvestment and trade rebalancing, the rebuilding of our government, and deep reform of our flawed trade and investment policies.
 Below are just some of the particular issues needing urgent attention.

 Trade: Our trade deficit remains unsustainably high, reaching \$500 billion in 2010, and it has meant the loss of millions of U.S. jobs over the last decade.
-More troubling, our bilateral trade deficit with China has barely budged, standing at \$273 billion in 2010.
-We need a trade policy, one that puts a premium on promoting strategic exports and creating jobs here at home.
-The terms of trade agreements must be fair, and include strong provisions that promote decent work and a clean environment for the people of both countries.
-We need to ensure that WTO negotiations and actions do not undermine our ability to enact domestic health, safety, and workforce policies or to use trade laws effectively.
+More troubling, our bilateral trade deficit with China has barely budgestanding at \$273 billion in 2010.
+We need a trade policy, one that puts a premium on promoting strategic exports creating jobs here at home.
+The terms of trade agreements must be fair, and include strong provisions that promedecent work and a clean environment for the people of both countries.
+We need to ensure that WTO negotiation actions do not undermine our ability to enact domestic health, safety, and workforce policies or to use trade laws effectively.
 Finally, we need to be vigilant in enforcing our trade laws.
-When other countries cheat, they gain jobs at the expense of American workers.
+When other countries cheat, they gain job the expense of American workers.

-Currency: Many countries engage in illegal currency misalignment, preventing market forces from determining the value of their currency.
-When a country illegally misaligns the value of its currency, it makes its goods artificially cheaper and foreign goods more expensive, thereby putting American goods and services at a disadvantage in all markets.
-Currency misalignment thus operates both as a subsidy for foreign-made goods and a tariff on American-made goods.
-This practice has greatly contributed to our international trade deficit, which imperils the recovery of both the U.S. economy and the world economy.
-Since 2001, China alone has run up a cumulative \$2 trillion trade surplus with the United States.
-During this time, China has undervalued its currency by 30 percent or more to distort its gains from trade and illegally subsidize its exports.
-This practice harms U.S. industries and destroys millions of American jobs.
-Coordinated action internationally, or unilateral action if needed, must be undertaken to address this pressing issue.
+Currency: Many countries engage in illegal currency misalignment, preventing market forces from determining value of their currency.
+When a country illegally misaligns the value of its currency, it makes its goods artificial cheaper and foreign goods more expensive, thereby putting American goods and services at a disadvantage in all markets.
+Currency misalignment thus operates both as a subsidy for foreign-made goods and a tariff on America made goods.
+This practice has greatly contributed to our international trade deficit, which imperils the recovery the U.S. economy and the world economy.
+Since 2001, China alone has run up a cumulative \$2 trillion trade sur with the United States.
+During this time, China has undervalued its currency by 30 percent or more to distort its from trade and illegally subsidize its exports.
+This practice harms U.S. industries and destroys millions of Amer jobs.
+Coordinated action internationally, or unilateral action if needed, must be undertaken to address this pressi issue.